2017-18 VAM Calendar (PDF)

 For specific questions about a particular district's evaluation system, please contact the school district directly.

-For more information about VAM, we invite you to view the six-minute video explaining Florida’s Value-Added Model, the basis for Florida’s Plan to Ensure Equitable Access to Excellent Educators.
+For more information about VAM, we invite you to view the six-minute video explaining Florida’s Value-Added Model.

 Information and Resources